apache/logging-log4cxx/src/site/markdown/extending.md

 a new appender to write out data in a new format.
 The following guide shows how you can extend Log4cxx in order to add a new appender.

-The full sample application can be found at \ref custom-appender.cpp and \ref custom-appender.xml .
+The full sample application can be found at \ref custom-appender.cpp and \ref example-custom-appender.xml .

 The first thing for our example is to create a class that extends log4cxx.AppenderSkeleton so that we don't need to implement all of